russmckendrick/records/content/albums/the-masterplan-1826939/index.md

 hideSummary: true
 cover:
     image: "the-masterplan-1826939.jpg"
-    alt: "The Masterplan by Oasis (2)"
+    alt: "The Masterplan by Oasis"
-    caption: "The Masterplan by Oasis (2)"
+    caption: "The Masterplan by Oasis"
 genres: ["Rock"]
 styles: ["Britpop"]
 ---
 ## Tracklisting
 1. Acquiesce (4:24)
 2. Underneath The Sky (3:21)